sigp/public-audits/README.md

 # Public Security Reviews

-Our clients are given the option to publish our report or for it to be kept confidential.
+Our clients have the opportunity to publish our reports publicly or have them kept confidential.
-Below is a collection of security reviews Sigma Prime have been able to publish.
+Below is a collection of security reviews Sigma Prime have been allowed to publish publicly.

 ## Table Of Reviews